Year-End Tax Planning Strategies for Independent Contractors

 Look at Your Taxes from Last Year

 Reviewing your tax payments from last year can be a helpful indicator of what you should be paying this year.
 If you are doing a similar amount of business and have not increased your rates, you can expect that quarterly payments should be comparable.
 If you’ve done slightly more business or increased your rates, your quarterly payments should be higher.
-By comparing what you’ve paid so far to what you paid last year, you can get a good idea of whether or not you will owe money come the spring.
+By comparing what you’ve paid so far to what you paid last year, you can get a good idea of whether or not you will owe money come spring.

 If you do think you’ve underpaid throughout the year, try to set aside additional income in the next few months for this payment.
 If you’re having trouble calculating what you owe versus what you’ve paid, consider working with a tax advisor who can help you navigate independent contractor tax laws.